-c) Research Design
+13 c) Research Design

 A research design "is the framework for the generation of evidences that are suited both to a certain set of criteria and to the research question in which the investigator is interested" (Bryman and Bell, 2007).
-The objective of this research is to explore the impact of internal service climate on job satisfaction in Commercial Bank of Ethiopia in Gedeo zone using an appropriate sampling technique.
+The objective of this research is to explore the impact of With emphasis on descriptive type, in order to conduct primary data the researcher has questionnaires on the impacts of internal service climate and psychological empowerment on employees' job satisfaction.
+Models and hypothesis will test to link to the factors made mention for the analyses.